NCAR/DART/docs/pages/CESM_setup_guidelines.md

 #### CESM2

-CESM2 (expected release May, 2017) has several helpful improvements, from DART's perspective.
+CESM2 has several helpful improvements, from DART's perspective.

   - Reduced number of subroutines in DART's SourceMods.
   - "Multi-instance" capability enables the ensemble forecasts DART